Adaptive Two-stage Stochastic Programming with an Analysis on Capacity Expansion Planning Problem: Computational Analysis

 The objective function \eqref{eq:GenerationExpansionObj} aims to minimize the expected costs of capacity acquisition, allocation and demand curtailment.
 In order to compute the capacity acquisition costs, we consider the building cost of the generation unit in addition to its maintenance and operating costs for the upcoming periods.
 For computing the cost of capacity allocation decisions, we use fuel prices and production cost associated with each type of generation resource.
 All of the costs are then discounted to the beginning of the planning horizon.
 Constraint \eqref{eq:GenerationExpansionConstr1} ensures that the production amount in each subperiod is restricted by the total available capacity for each type of generation resource.
-Constraint \eqref{eq:GenerationExpansionConstr2} guarantees that system demand is satisfied, and constraint \eqref{eq:GenerationExpansionConstr3} restricts the acquisition decision throughout the planning horizon.
-The provided formulation \eqref{eq:GenerationExpansion} is a special form of the capacity expansion problem studied \eqref{eq:CapacityExpansionMultiStageReformulation1}.
-In particular, constraints \eqref{eq:GenerationExpansionConstr1} and \eqref{eq:GenerationExpansionConstr3} correspond to constraint \eqref{eq:CapacityExpansionMultiStageConstr1}, and constraint \eqref{eq:GenerationExpansionConstr2} refers to constraint \eqref{eq:CapacityExpansionMultiStageConstr2}.
-We note that constraint \eqref{eq:GenerationExpansionConstr3} becomes redundant in the linear programming relaxation of the subproblem \eqref{eq:CapacityExpansionMultiStageReformulation2} due to Proposition 2 in \citet{Zou2018}.

-Constraints \eqref{eq:GenerationExpansionConstrAdapt1} and \eqref{eq:GenerationExpansionConstrAdapt2} represent the adaptive two-stage relationship for the capacity acquisition decisions such that the acquisition decision of each resource type $i$ can be revised at $t_i^*$.
+Constraint \eqref{eq:GenerationExpansionConstr2} guarantees that system demand is satisfied.
+As the provided formulation \eqref{eq:GenerationExpansion} is a special form of the capacity expansion problem studied \eqref{eq:CapacityExpansionMultiStage}, constraint \eqref{eq:GenerationExpansionConstr1} corresponds to constraint \eqref{eq:CapacityExpansionMultiStageConstr1}, and constraint \eqref{eq:GenerationExpansionConstr2} refers to constraint \eqref{eq:CapacityExpansionMultiStageConstr2}.
+Constraints \eqref{eq:GenerationExpansionConstrAdapt1} and \eqref{eq:GenerationExpansionConstrAdapt2} represent the adaptive two-stage relationship for the capacity acquisition decisions such that the acquisition decision of each resource type $i$ can be revised at $t_i^*$, similar to constraints of problem \eqref{eq:CapacityExpansionAdaptiveReformulation}.
 We note that the presented formulation is nonlinear, however it can be reformulated as a mixed-integer linear program by defining additional variables for the revision decisions, as shown in (\ref{adaptiveTwostageFormulation}).
 In our computational experiments, we solve the resulting mixed-integer linear program.

-\subsection{Computational results}
+\subsection{Computational Results}

 In this section, we first demonstrate the value of the adaptive two-stage approach in comparison to two-stage stochastic programming under different scenario tree structures and demand characteristics.
 Secondly, we examine the performances of the different algorithms introduced in Section~\ref{approxAlgSection} for solving the adaptive two-stage problem, along with their comparisons to the existing stochastic programming approaches.
 Finally, we analyze a generation capacity expansion plan under the adaptive two-stage approach to discuss its practical implications.